digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 ``Settlement.daml`` module.

 The first part executes the script from the previous :doc:`Transfer <transfer>` tutorial to arrive at the initial state for this scenario.
-We then create an additional *token* instrument and credit Alice's account with it.
+We then create an additional ``TOKEN`` :ref:`instrument <type-daml-finance-interface-instrument-token-instrument-instrument-4350>` and credit Alice's account with it.

 The interesting bit starts once Alice proposes the DvP trade to Bob.
 Before creating the DvP proposal, we need to instantiate two contracts: